The Mountain Cur is a breed of working dog that originated in the United States.

 Initially brought to the United States with the settlers, they have since become a mainstay of so many parts of American life.

-However, as you will see, there are a number of real positives associated with this breed which could, in the correct circumstances, lead to them being the ideal dog for you.
+However, as you will see, there are many real positives associated with this breed which could, in the correct circumstances, lead to them being the ideal dog for you.

 Mountain Cur Puppies – Before You Buy…